beatenyou/Nim-Reverse-Shell/README.md

 # Nim Reverse Shell

-A simple reverse shell written in Nim that bypasses Windows Defender detection (see the "Tested Operating Systems" section below for more details). **This code is made for educational purposes only**.
+A simple reverse shell written in Nim (see the "Tested Operating Systems" section below for more details). **This code is made for educational purposes only**.

 ## Tested Operating Systems